 FEMA maps identify flood hazards.
 Being in certain zones can require flood insurance for a mortgage.

-Roanoke tip: Properties near the Roanoke River or creeks may be in a mapped zone.
+Roanoke tip: Properties near water sources may be in a mapped zone.
 Check your address in FEMA’s Flood Map Service Center.

 Septic system and well